top of page

 Challenges of Urbanization

 Most species do not tolerate urbanization, yet a few persist and even thrive in cities.
 How do these species differ?
-In collaboration with Paul Martin, we are striving to answer this question and to better understand how birds cope with urban challenges.
-In future work, we're also interested in incorporating burying beetle responses to urban challenges into this research!
+In collaboration with Paul Martin, we are striving to answer this question, to better understand how birds cope with urban challenges.

-You can learn about recent findings from our global, citizen science study on urban birds here and here.
+You can learn about findings from one of our global, citizen science studies on urban birds here and here.

-We launched the Urban Birds of Ontario project – a citizen science effort to document all the bird species that do and do not breed in Ontario’s 15 metro areas.
+PhD student Paul Preston is analyzing results from the Urban Birds of Ontario project – a citizen science effort to document all the bird species that do and do not breed in Ontario’s 15 metro areas.
+Stay tuned for exciting findings from this work!

 CONTACT US